+AK-IBIS provides statistical numerical data as well as contextual information on the health status of Alaskans and the state of Alaska's health care system.
 A health indicator is a numeric measure that depicts the status of a population or a health system on a core public health construct.
 An indicator report, sometimes referred to as an indicator profile, provides online numerical data for a health indicator as well as its public health context, including what the current status is and what is being done to improve it.
 A variety Maternal and Child Health Indicator Reports are available.

 AK-IBIS also has a Custom Query System.
 This system allows users to explore/query public health datasets directly.
 All three datasets currently available in the Custom Query System (Behavioral Risk Factor Surveillance System, Pregnancy Risk Assessment Monitoring System, and Youth Risk Behavior Survey) contain data elements relevant to maternal and child health.
 The Childhood Understanding Behaviors Survey dataset will be added in 2016.

-These Fact Sheets give background information on topics relevant to maternal and child health
+The Special Series Fact Sheets give background information on topics relevant to maternal and child health

 National Resources for Alaska Data

 Data Resource Center (DRC) for Child & Adolescent Health

 The DRC is a non-profit, national data resource providing easy access to children’s health data on a variety of important topics, including the health and well-being of children and access to quality care.